apple/swift-openapi-generator/Examples/HelloWorldAsyncHTTPClientClient/README.md

 The tool uses the [AsyncHTTPClient](https://github.com/swift-server/async-http-client) API to perform the HTTP call, wrapped in the [Swift OpenAPI AsyncHTTPClient Transport](https://github.com/swift-server/swift-openapi-async-http-client).

-The server can be started by running the `HelloWorldServer` example locally.
+The server can be started by running the any of the `HelloWorld*Server` examples locally.

 ## Usage